hendricius/the-bread-code/basics/basic-sour-dough.md

 plus another 100 grams from the sourdough starter.
 Which means you have a total of 600 grams of flour in your bread.
 With 425 grams of water you have a ratio of approximately 70% hydration in the dough.
 This is less than on the simple yeast bread.
-However since you utilise strong or full grain flour for your sourdough baking becomes more difficult.
+However since you utilize strong or full grain flour for your sourdough baking becomes more difficult.
 The dough is much stickier and harder to handle.
 Thus the combination of 40% sourdough on the flour creates an excellent bread which is not too hard to handle.